 - 2 stalks celery diced

 - 1 small bell pepper diced

-- Add the thyme, sage, salt and cayenne pepper and cook for 2 minutes.
+- Stir the thyme, sage, salt and cayenne pepper into the pot and cook for 2 minutes.

-- Stir and then simmer over low heat for an hour and a half to two hours, stirring once every 20 to 30 minutes.
+- Stir and simmer over low heat for an hour, stirring once every 20 to 30 minutes.

 - Serve over white rice with french bread on the side.

 - To make your own homemade stock, boil the carcass of the turkey in water with onions and celery for 1-2 hours.
 Strain the stock to catch any small bones before using.

 - Store in the fridge, covered for up to 4 days.